 From 1968 to 2018 - No More Delays

 Recently, InnerCity Struggle parents and students have experienced opposition to the Modernization Plan from outside conversationist forces.
 Our students, parents and community members have been waiting more than 50 years to have access to equitable and quality facilities.
 We won’t give up now.
 Our campaign will continue to push the district to advance the Roosevelt Modernization project until it is fully realized.

 Source: Eastern Group Publications

 Our schools and communities are in desperate need of funding now.
 In partnership with California Calls, we’re mobilizing voters across the state to pass the “California Schools and Local Communities Funding Act.”
-If passed, the act will restore $11 billion in funding for schools and community colleges. $4.5 billion will help fund K-12 education and community colleges.
+If passed, the act will restore $12 billion in funding for schools and community colleges.
+Los Angeles county will reclaim $3.7 Billion if proposition 15 passes this November.

 Closing the Corporate Loophole

 For decades, corporations haven’t been paying their fair share.
 This act will close the millionaire, billionaire, and big corporation tax loophole by requiring all commercial and industrial properties to be assessed at fair market value, putting California on par with how the vast majority of the country assesses similar properties.